IPS-Eye-White

 The Basilica

-Because the architectural style of the Roman temples were considered unsuitable, Constantine eventually decided on the architectural style of the Basilica that had been used by the Romans for centuries.
+Because the architectural style of the Roman temples was considered unsuitable Constantine eventually decided to model the churches he built on the Basilica that had been used by the Romans for centuries.

 The Roman basilicas had no known religious function but were multi-purpose public buildings used for commerce, a meeting place for the citizens, and as a court.
-They were usually large rectangular halls, consisting of a wide central aisle called the nave.
-Rows of pillars separated the nave from aisles on either side, which had high widows to let light in.
-The nave, or main aisle, usually ended in a semi-circular room called an apse, opposite the main door.
-As a law court, the magistrate would sit in the apse, usually on a slightly raised dais.
+They were usually large rectangular halls consisting of a wide central aisle called the nave.
+Rows of pillars separated the nave from aisles on either side that had high widows to let light in.
+The nave or main aisle usually ended in a semi-circular room called an apse opposite the main door.
+As a law court, the magistrate would sit in the apse usually on a slightly raised dais.
 The apse was also used as as audience halls by the emperors and governors.
 Basilica-Trieste

-The Basilica Ulpia,perhaps the most famous of the Roman basilicas, was the largest, most lavish, and much admired basilica in Rome.
-It was named after Roman emperor Trajan and probably completed in A.D.
+The Basilica Ulpia, perhaps the most famous of the Roman basilicas, was the largest, most lavish, and much admired basilica in Rome.
+It was named after Roman emperor Trajan and was probably completed in A.D.
 112. The Catholic Encyclopedia says (All Emphasis Added)

 In the basilica, when used as a place of Christian worship, dating from the fourth century, the whole congregation of the faithful could meet and participate in the ceremonies and devotions.
 The bishop took the place occupied of old by the prætor or quæster; the presbyters, the places of the assessors.
 Very little change was needed to erect a Christian altar on the spot in front of the apse, where the heathen had poured out their libations at the commencement and conclusion of all important business.
 The basilica of the heathen became the ecclesia, or place of assembly, of the early Christian community.
 [04]

-What is unfortunate is that although the architecture of the Roman temples was rejected because of its pagan associations, the design and layout of the basilica was not an original Roman idea but adopted from...
+However, although the architecture of the Roman temples was rejected because of its pagan associations, the design and layout of the basilica was adopted from....

 The Great Hypostyle Hall at Karnak